nzaman00/MKS22X-BrickBreaker/README.md

 Fixed ball class to bounce when hit diagonally by the platform, but it does not move realistically.
 Fixed the bug where the ball keeps bouncing even after it falls off.
 ## 5/24:
 Fixed the ball class so that the Xspeed of the ball changes depending on where the ball hits the platform.
 The closer to the middle, the steadier it moves.
+## 5/27:
+Made brick class constructor, but it does not collide yet.
+I changed the background temporarily to white so it's easier to see the bricks while I test everything